 Normal Flow

-Tom selects his address book, and from the list of his contacts, he may launch immediately a PoC session via an appropriate menu item in the address book.
+Tom selects his address book, and from the list of his contacts, he may launch immediately a PoC Session via an appropriate menu item in the address book.
 Tom may be also given the opportunity to add further recipients after having selected Cindy as the first one.

 Optionally, the address book could have been updated automatically with presence information from Cindy; if this information is granted to Tom